bradmy609/Envelope-Budget-Project/README.md

 I completed this project with 2 goals in mind --

 1. I wanted to build a full-stack webapp from the ground up -- without using any libraries other than Express, React, and some standard middleware.
 I wanted to develop a strong understanding of what is happening at each part of a webapp.
-Every single word of the code in this project aside from the imports was written by me.
+Every single word of the code in this project, aside from the code within the imported modules, was written by me.

 2. I wanted to learn more about React and how it functions.
 To do this I decided to use inline React, inserting React files directly into HTML instead of starting the project with the `npx create-react-app my-app` command.
 This allowed me to develop an understanding of how React can be added to an existing back-end and learn more about how React functions at a fundamental level.